Curriculum & Courses

 - Cultural Immersion: 10 weeks of direct immersion in the culture of India through volunteer

-work, spiritual seminars, Hindi or Tibetan language study, home stays, environmental
+work, spiritual seminars, home stays, and environmental work.
+(6 Credits)

 - Wisdom Traditions of India: Study of the spiritual practices of Buddhism, Hinduism